kodeless-design/universal/src/ui/docs/layout/containers.md

 #### Containers

-Containers are a fundamental building block of Bootstrap that contain, pad, and align your content within a given device or viewport.
+Containers are a fundamental building block of Universal that contain, pad, and align your content within a given device or viewport.

 ##### How they work

-Containers are the most basic layout element in Bootstrap and are **required when using our default grid system**.
+Containers are the most basic layout element in Universal and are **required when using our default grid system**.
 Containers are used to contain, pad, and (sometimes) center the content within them.
 While containers *can* be nested, most layouts do not require a nested container.

-Bootstrap comes with three different containers:
+Universal comes with three different containers:

 - `.container`, which sets a `max-width` at each responsive breakpoint
 - `.container-fluid`, which is `width: 100%` at all breakpoints